HEALTHCARE IS A HUMAN RIGHT

 Botanica Mobile Clinic [Charlottesville, VA] This mobile free clinic, staffed by graduates and students of Sacred Plant Traditions offers herbal consultations to the underserved populations in Charlottesville and surrounding counties.
 Every clinic has a practicing herbalist on site as lead, two recent graduates doing intakes and two herbal students working at the apothecary.
 All consultations as well as herbal teas and supplements are offered for free.

-Bristol Herbalists without Borders [Bristol, England] “This community project is a branch of Herbalists Without Borders UK.
-They are a collaboration between clinical herbalists, herb growers and the local herbal community.
+Bristol Herbalists without Borders [Bristol, England] “This community project is a collaboration between clinical herbalists, herb growers and the local herbal community.
 Their vision is to create a support clinic for asylum seekers and refugees that provides a programme of free herbal healthcare.
 They offer one-on-one consultations with trained herbalists, run a mobile dispensary, offer self-care workshops and herb growing projects that aim to improve general health and wellbeing, and teach basic herbal medicine.

 California Greater Bay Area Chapter [Santa Cruz, CA] This local chapter of the American Herbalists Guild is doing community outreach at the Rebele Family Shelter and the Mental Health Community Action Network in Santa Cruz.
 One of the main organizers, Beverly, attended one of the early Herb Bus Trainings I gave in Oakland, in the summer of 2014.
 I visited them again in 2015 and was amazed to see how well they were able to utilize the Herbalista resources, such as our forms and kit strategies, and modify them for the needs of their clinics.
 They are doing great work and we are so touched that we could help.